sebtac/MLxE/README.md

 We show the feasibility and effectiveness of the MLxE Architecture uning the "Task" of Gym's Cart-Pole Environment where we train the agent to play the environment for 50,000 steps after only 8 minutes of training, with only few hundreds game examples, on machine with 8-core CPU and no GPU.

+We root our work in the code for the book Deep Reinforcemenrt Learning by Mohit Sewak and refer to it as "The Book" in the text below.
+Its github reporsitory is: https://github.com/mohitsewak/DeepReinforcementLearning

 # MLxE Architecture
 MLxE Architecture is designed for RL learning and research applications with focus on ease of understanding and of modifying underlying RL algorithms (A3C, Rainbow, SAC,...) thus it is implemented in linear fashion with limited use of python programmatical overhead (Classes, Functions,...).